roke75/livekset/README.md

 # Livekset App

 Livekset App is a cross-platform application designed to streamline the workflow of live event producers.
-It provides a user-friendly interface, powerful features, and seamless integration with OBS.

 ![screenshot](screenshot.png)